 Our customer service volunteers will be happy to assist you at 850 583-1365.
 We're not always in the office, but we'll do our best to get back to you quickly.

-The past several years, tours have sold out in advance, so reservations are strongly recommended to ensure a seat.
+The past several years, tours and photo times have sold out in advance, so reservations are strongly recommended to ensure a seat.
 If you have a large group, we recommend booking before Halloween to guarantee you get your preferred date and time.

 When there are seats available, we do offer tickets for the next available performance every night of Pensacola Winterfest at dispatch, where the trolleys board.